equinor/APS-Facies/docs/APS user guide/Define APS Job/Select zone/Specify Gaussian Random Fields/Set parameters for simulating GRF/README.md

 The settings for GRF consists of a previewer and various settings related to the variogram and trends.
-When using APS in FMU settings with ERT (Ensemble Reservoir Tool), it is possible to activate/deactivate which model parameter that can be modified by ERT through the file for global variables.The local previewer for GRF has the option to draw new realization
+When using APS in FMU settings with ERT (Ensemble Reservoir Tool), it is possible to activate/deactivate which model parameter that can be modified by ERT through the file for global variables.

-(The dice icon),
-update the preview image after parameters are changed (the circular arrow icon), and change grid size for preview (the wheels icon).
+The local previewer for GRF has the option to draw new realization (The dice icon, :fontawesome-solid-dice:), update the preview image after parameters are changed (the circular arrow icon, :fontawesome-solid-refresh:), and change grid size for preview (the gears icon, :fontawesome-solid-gears:).

 ![](b3061d535861ac5f45f8649d2e096a8597a10c24c6604b8ead919bf13309b89d.png)